First Nations Offers Native American Operations Access To $70+ Billion Purchasing Network

+(MENAFN- Market Press Release) October 13, 2023 12:38 am - First Nations Business Solutions Offers Native American Operations Access to $70+ Billion Purchasing Network Without Any Costs

-(MENAFN- ForPressRelease) Woodruff, WI, Oct 7, 2023 -- First Nations, a leading advocate for Native American economic and business development, is proud to announce a groundbreaking opportunity for Native American administrations and enterprises.
+Woodruff, WI, Oct 7, 2023 -- First Nations, a leading advocate for Native American economic and business development, is proud to announce a groundbreaking opportunity for Native American administrations and enterprises.
 By joining First Nations Group Purchasing Organization (GPO), tribal enterprises and government programs can tap into a $70+ Billion purchasing network, saving significant costs on a variety of products and services.
-This initiative provides unprecedented cost control, supply chain efficiency, and administrative support, empowering tribes to focus on revenue growth while optimizing expenses.“Continue to operate and purchase your normal daily routine but do so with savings you'll never access anywhere else without fees, minimum purchase amounts, or lengthy contract.”, says Randy Soulier.“No gimmicks, no strings, just private savings”
+This initiative provides unprecedented cost control, supply chain efficiency, and administrative support, empowering tribes to focus on revenue growth while optimizing expenses.
+"Continue to operate and purchase your normal daily routine but do so with savings you'll never access anywhere else without fees, minimum purchase amounts, or lengthy contract.", says Randy Soulier.
+"No gimmicks, no strings, just private savings"

 What First Nations Offers: